einargs/mypy/refinement_design.md

 # TODO
 ## Tomorrow
-1. It looks like I broke floating variables and complex assignment tests.
+1. Figure out final stuff.
 2. Write the pytorch stubs.
+3. Figure out default variables.
-3. Fix the RSelf bound variable hack I'm using right now.
+4. Fix the RSelf bound variable hack I'm using right now.
    - Develop refinement variables local to a given type for use in the RSelf stuff?